-Justice entails the existence of clear policies and procedures, an efficient monitoring system and complaint mechanisms.
-The absence of effective justice mechanisms can contribute to feelings of unfair treatment.
-In addition, it denies that juveniles deprived of their liberty are entitled to be treated in a fair and just manner, which calls for adequate information and legal safeguards (see also chapter 5).
-Literature suggests that experienced legitimacy of authorities, in this context the staff, influences the adjustment of the juvenile to the incarceration.
+The absence of effective (and child friendly) justice mechanisms can contribute to (feelings of) unfair treatment and deprive juveniles of the right of access to effective remedies.
+It denies that juveniles deprived of their liberty are entitled to be treated in a fair and just manner, which calls for adequate and child specific information and legal safeguards, including effective remedies (see also chapter 5).
+In addition, literature suggests that experienced legitimacy of authorities, in this context the staff, influences the adjustment of the juvenile to the incarceration.
 Fair treatment means that young people should more easily accept rules or even sanctions, knowing that information will be better distributed and trust and well-being accordingly increased (Van der Laan & Eichelsheim, 2013, p.
 426; Robinson, 2013, p.
 9; Steckley, 2012).
-This was also confirmed by juveniles themselves (Children's Rights Alliance, 2012a, p.
-46)
+This has also been confirmed by juveniles themselves (Children's Rights Alliance, 2012a, p.
+46).
+Research also indicates that the level of aggression and feelings of loss of autonomy can be effectively reduced if juveniles experience that they are treated fairly (Neubacher, 2014, p.
+5; see also Van der Laan & Eichelsheim, 2013).
+This 'procedural justice' or 'child friendly justice' also relates to the interaction between staff and juveniles as mentioned earlier.

 However, in practice a lack of consistent policies, specifically on the use of force and restraints and treatment of juveniles is observed.
-There often is an inconsistent approach internally and among other institutions (Children's Rights Alliance, 2012a, p.
+There often is an inconsistent approach within institutions and among institutions in the same country or state (Children's Rights Alliance, 2012a, p.
 46-47).
 It seems that the policies are derived from adult policies and are not specified to a child specific context (European Commission, 2014, p.
 24).